 What Do People Want to Know about the Effects of Catch Shares?

 We distilled those questions and concerns into the following set of Key Questions.
 The Key Questions consider changes that may happen after implementation of the catch share program compared to a baseline period prior to the catch share program.
 The Key Questions are the focus of the project’s data analysis and reporting.
-The fourteen ecological, economic, social, and administrative indicators reported in the West Coast results and Northeast results are designed to provide the best available, objective information needed to answer the Key Questions.
+The ecological, economic, social, and administrative indicators reported in the West Coast results and Northeast results are designed to provide the best available, objective information needed to answer the Key Questions.

 Click on the boxes below for overviews and links to West Coast and Northeast results.